Art School Portfolio Four 1983-1997

 Graduate School 1986-1987

-Begrudging Acceptance: The only thing better than going to art school is, perhaps, getting thrown out of one; or so this was true for Salvador Dali.
+Begrudging Acceptance: The only thing better than going to art school is getting thrown out of one; or so this was true for Salvador Dali.

 And yet, my experience as a graduate student at Indiana University’s (then) prestigious painting program of 1986 was that I got to see real paintings up close, and not merely as pictures in books.
-The third dimension of oil paint rising off the canvas like a topographical relief came as a revelation to me, although I was so obstinate at the time that I failed to realize the full impact of this revelation.
-I have only achieved intermitted texture in my paintings since then, though I now understand that the objet petit a of a painting resides, in no small way, in its physical intrusion into our settled world.
+The third dimension of oil paint rising off the canvas like a topographical relief came as a revelation to me, although I was so obstinate that the full impact of this revelation was not realized until much later.
+Texture has only been achieved intermittedly in my paintings since then, though I now understand that the objet petit a of a painting resides, in no small way, in its physical intrusion into our settled world.

 Hover to find linked images.